taj-ny/kwin-gestures/README.md

 # KWin Gestures
-Custom touchpad gestures for Plasma 6.
+Custom mouse and touchpad gestures for Plasma 6.

 X11 is currently not supported.